Study Abroad Timing

 *Assignments are not final until accepted by the student.
 Failing to respond by this date could result in forfeiting assignment.

 All of our partner universities offer courses taught in English, although the availability of English-language courses may vary.
 There are no specific language requirements to apply, but many partner schools offer intensive language courses for exchange students.

 You must enroll in the equivalent of 3 full-semester courses (12 credits) at a minimum while studying abroad.
 A maximum of 16 credits can be transferred to your Brandeis IBS transcript.
 The number of courses can vary from school to school.
 You will work with the exchange coordinator to determine the most appropriate courses.
 Regardless of the credit assigned to the courses at your host institution, we will count one full-semester course as 4 credits and one half-semester course as 2 credits.
-Once you have selected your courses, you must complete a Learning Agreement form and submit it to Brandeis IBS Student Services for approval.

 While you are abroad, you will enroll in elective courses.
 While students have flexibility in their course selection, the courses must be within the fields of business, economics, or finance.
 Accommodations are made as necessary due to differences in academic programs from country to country.

 Transferring Grades from Study Abroad Programs

 You may transfer up to 16 credits from a partner school to Brandeis IBS, regardless of the number of courses taken.
 You must receive a grade equivalent to a B- or better in your courses to transfer the grade.
 The grades you receive will not appear on your transcript, but the number of credits earned and the name of the exchange school will be listed.
 You will also receive a transcript from the host university.